|

 Gold

-• Soybeans are higher again this morning and are on track for a gain on the week.
-Soybean meal is slightly lower while soybean oil is higher.
+• Soybeans are trading higher this morning but have backed off a few cents from their overnight highs.
+Soybean meal is lower while soybean oil is higher thanks to higher palm oil.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.